ElektraInitiative/libelektra/src/plugins/mmapstorage/README.md

 ## Limitations

-Currently mapped files shall not be altered, otherwise the behaviour is undefined.
+Mapped files shall not be altered, otherwise the behaviour is undefined.